rackerlabs/rackspace-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-dedicated-accounts.md

 As a customer with a dedicated account, you can perform the following tasks:

-- Use the Rackspace Intelligence dashboard to view the availability of your applications.
+- View the availability of your applications.
 - Create customized visualizations and graphs.
 - Use the following types of [remote checks](https://support.rackspace.com/how-to/working-with-alarms/):